fimreal/god/README.md

 ## Overview

 God is a lightweight process management tool written in Go.
-It allows you to start and manage multiple processes simultaneously, supporting health checks and optional aliases for each service.
+It allows you to start and manage multiple processes simultaneously, supporting health checks, startup order, and optional aliases for each service.
 This tool is particularly useful in containerized environments where monitoring and managing services are crucial.

 ## Features

-- **Lightweight and Simple**: Designed to be minimalistic with no unnecessary overhead, making it easy to use and deploy.
+- **Lightweight and Simple**: Minimalistic, easy to use and deploy.
-- **Start and Manage Multiple Processes Simultaneously**: Launch and control several processes at once without additional complexity.
+- **Start and Manage Multiple Processes**: Launch and control several processes at once.
-- **Optional Aliases for Easy Identification**: Assign custom aliases to your processes for better organization; automatically generate aliases if none are provided.
+- **Startup Order & Init Jobs**: Support for one-time initialization jobs (`-i`), service processes (`-c`) start only after all initialization tasks succeed.
+- **No Auto-Restart**: No automatic process restart, recommend using Docker/K8s for restart control.
-- **HTTP Health Checks**: Monitor the status of running services through simple HTTP requests, ensuring that your applications are functioning correctly.
+- **HTTP Health Checks**: `/health` endpoint reflects status of all processes and initialization tasks, suitable for container probes.
-- **Flexible Configuration**: Easily adjust settings such as the health check listening address using command-line options.
-- **Made for Docker**: Designed to work seamlessly with Docker containers, making it easy to manage services in a containerized environment.
+- **Flexible Configuration**: Health check port enabled by default (127.0.0.1:7788), can be disabled with `-l ""`.
+- **Graceful Shutdown**: Supports graceful shutdown.
+- **Made for Containers**: Naturally adapts to container environments.

 ## Installation